Gaddafi's son announces candidacy for president of Libya - ExBulletin

 The election agency began the registration process for presidential and parliamentary candidates last week.
 Potential candidates have until November 22nd to register to run for the country’s top post, while parliamentary candidates have until December 7th to register their candidacies.

 Libya will hold presidential elections on December 24, after years of UN-led efforts to bring about a more democratic future and end the country’s war.
-After the overthrow and assassination of Gaddafi, oil-rich Libya spent most of the last decade spilling over into rival governments, one centered in the capital, Tripoli, and the other in the eastern part of the country.
+After the overthrow and assassination of Gaddafi, oil-rich Libya spent most of the last decade divided between rival governments, one based in the capital, Tripoli, and the other in the eastern part of the country.

-The announcement came after an international conference in Paris on Friday expressed support for holding free, fair, inclusive and credible presidential and parliamentary elections on December 24th.
+The announcement of Seif al-Islam’s candidacy came after an international conference in Paris on Friday expressed support for holding free, fair, inclusive and credible presidential and parliamentary elections on December 24th.

-The long-awaited vote still faces challenges, including unresolved issues over election laws and occasional fighting between armed groups.
+The long-awaited vote still faces challenges, including unresolved issues related to election laws and occasional fighting between armed groups.
 Other obstacles include the deep rift that remains between countries east and west, separated by years of war, and the presence of thousands of foreign fighters and troops.

 Dictator Gaddafi had eight children, most of whom played important roles in his regime.
 His son Muatassim was killed at the same time as Gaddafi was captured and killed.
 Two other boys, Saif al-Arab and Khamis, were killed earlier in the uprising.
 Another boy, al-Saadi Gaddafi, was released in September after more than seven years in prison in the capital Tripoli following his extradition from neighboring Nigeria.